-I found my pea coat at a flea market in the fall of 1997.
+At a flea market in the late 1990s, I found the best pea coat I’ll ever have.
 The woman who sold it to me had a rack of them, all original Navy issue, all vintage.
-To my good fortune, the one in the best condition also happened to fit me beautifully.
+To my good fortune, the one in the best condition also happened to fit me very nicely.
 It was $80.

-Aside from its mint condition, its perfect fit and its irresistible price, my coat had something extra special: a vintage with a unique history.
-Sewn into the coat’s lining is a label from the Clothing Supply Office of the U.S. Navy.
-The label indicates the coat’s size (38) along with the officer’s name and service number.
-My coat once belonged to a Naval officer named Charles Way, service number 492-98-21.
+Aside from its remarkably good condition, its fantastic fit and its irresistible price, my vintage coat had something extra special: a history.
+Sewn into the coat’s lining was a label from the Clothing Supply Office of the U.S. Navy.
+The label indicated the coat’s size (38) along with the officer’s name and service number.
+My coat had originally belonged to a Naval officer named Charles Way, service number 492-98-21.

-Earlier this year, it finally occurred to me to do a little research.
+Back in 2013, after owning the coat for more than fifteen years, I finally did some research.
 After a little poking around, I learned that the Navy stopped issuing service numbers some time in the late 1960s or early 1970s, making this coat at least as old as I am.
 I eventually found a website called The Navy Log and searched for Charles Way.
 I found him.
-Born on January 19, 1940, Seaman Charles C. Way, Jr. was from Enola, PA, and served in the U.S. Navy from June of 1958 to June of 1960.
-Since the pea coat was probably brand new when it was issued to Mr. Way, it is at least 55 years old.
+Born on January 19, 1940, Seaman Charles C. Way, Jr. was from Enola, PA, and served in the U.S. Navy Reserves from June of 1958 to June of 1960.
+The pea coat was surely brand new when it was issued to Mr. Way back then.

-In the years I’ve had the coat, some buttons have come off (all original and saved) and some seams have come out.
-I’ve had them all repaired, sometimes more than once.
-The shell of the coat is in great shape overall, but the lining, however, is starting to show its age with some fraying in a few corners.
-A less sentimental owner would probably just have the coat re-lined.
+In the years I owned the coat, I wore it a lot.
+For over two decades, it was my regular go-to when temperatures fell between 35 and 55 degrees Fahrenheit.
+Buttons had come off (all original and saved) and seams had blown out repeatedly.
+I had them all repaired, often more than once.
+The shell of the coat kept its great shape overall, while the lining really started to show its age with some fraying in a few corners.
+A less sentimental owner would have probably just had the coat re-lined.
 But here’s the thing: in addition to the irreplaceable sewn-in label from the Navy’s Clothing Supply Office, Mr. Way actually hand-wrote his name in the lining with some kind of marker: “Charley Way.”
-It might seem weird to some people, but the idea of getting rid of it strikes me as disrespectful.
-So I keep it, just how Charley Way left it.
+It might seem weird to some people, but the idea of getting rid of it struck me as disrespectful.
+So I always kept it, just how Charley Way left it.

-Based on his years served, Mr. Way likely didn’t see any action.
-But I can’t help but wonder where this coat was worn.
+Based on his years served, Mr. Way likely didn’t see any combat action.
+But I couldn’t help but wonder where this coat was worn.
 On a ship in exotic (but cold) locations?
 On what ship?
-The USS Intrepid, the famous aircraft carrier that is now a sea/air/space museum docked in the Hudson River at the end of my block in midtown Manhattan, alternated deployments along the Atlantic coast of the U.S. from 1958 to 1961.
-Maybe he served on it.
-As I said, I can only wonder.
-And do a little more poking around.

-Because of all this, because of how beautifully it was designed, because of how well it was made, because of how good it feels to wear it, because it still keeps me warm, because of its history, and because I just might make a connection with the U.S. Navy seaman who originally owned it from 1958 to 1960, this vintage $80 pea coat just might be the most valuable garment I own.
+Because of all this… because of how beautifully it was designed, because of how well it was made, because of how good it felt to wear it, because it kept me stylishly warm for 25 years, because of its history with a U.S. Navy seaman who originally owned it from 1958 to 1960, that vintage $80 pea coat will probably be the most valuable garment I will have ever owned.